addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 -----------------------
 You should still be connected to the Instance in the public Subnet.

-Use the following commands to test connectivity to the Instance in the private Subnet via the private IP.
+Use the following command to test connectivity to the Instance in the private Subnet via the private IP.

 ``Expected results: 'ping' should now be successful.``